stefanionescu/yap-kyutai-tts-api/README.md

 - Creates a `scripts/.venv` and installs pinned Python deps using `uv`
 - Installs a pinned `moshi-server` version with CUDA support (`0.6.3` by default)
 - Clones DSM and writes `../server/config-tts-en-hf.toml` with the model set to `kyutai/tts-0.75b-en-public`, and enforces Mimi `n_q = 16`
-- Starts the Rust server via `uv run moshi-server worker --config ... --addr ... --port ...` in tmux
+- Starts the Rust server via `moshi-server worker --config ... --addr ... --port ...` in tmux
 - Waits until the port is open
 - Runs `scripts/04_tts_smoke_test.sh` to verify a basic synthesis request succeeds